Pan Am Flight 103: Victims

-All 243 passengers and 16 crew members were killed, as were 11 residents of Lockerbie on the ground.
-Of the 270 total fatalities, 190 were American citizens and 43 were British citizens.
+All 243 passengers and sixteen crew members were killed, as were eleven residents of Lockerbie on the ground.
+Of the 270 total fatalities, 190 were American citizens and forty-three were British citizens.
 Nineteen other nationalities were represented, with four or fewer passengers per country.
+The bodies of seventeen victims – ten passengers (six Americans, three Hungarians, and one Canadian) and seven Lockerbie residents – were never found, and were presumed to have been virtually "vaporized" by the fireball of the impact crater.